 A place in Wharton’s incoming class is more competitive than ever.
-Last year, the application volume soared by 21% to a new record of 7,158 candidates vying for a seat, prompting Wharton to enroll its largest-ever entering class (916 versus 856 the prior year).
+Last year, the application volume soared to a new record of 7,158 candidates vying for one of Wharton’s 897 seats.
 But that’s no surprise.
-The evolutions the school has advanced in recent years signal a new era for Wharton, from the debut of its Tangen Hall entrepreneurial center to the succession of Dean Erika James, the first woman and first person of color to be appointed dean in the institution’s 139-year history.
+The evolutions the school has advanced in recent years signal a new era for Wharton, from the debut of its Tangen Hall entrepreneurial center to the succession of Dean Erika James as well as Wharton’s noteworthy 52% female enrollment for its class of 2023.
 From my vantage as former Associate Director of Admissions at Wharton and a coach at Fortuna Admissions, it’s further evidence of the exciting ways the business school continues to evolve beyond its roots in finance to drive innovation.

 WHAT WHARTON IS LOOKING FOR: 3 KEY TIPS FOR APPLYING TO WHARTON